ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 based on discussions in that design team and also with great amounts of input taken from discussions on the RATS mailing list.

+We would like to thank Jeff Andersen for the review comments.